alamo-classes/2021FALL-GAME2338-TEAM-A/Test_Plan.md

 ## Milestones

-* Testing Locations, events, test phases and dates of testing
+* Our own homes, The new season of Destiny 2, test date is December 1, 2021

 ## Budgets